CastilloAnthony/CS-4800_Project_Sherlock/README.md

 - Can trace connections to see where the connection ends if it is unable to reach its destination.
 (WIP)

 ### Disclaimer
-- All aspects are subject to change as the project progresses.
+- All aspects of the project are subject to change as the project progresses.

 #### Explanation of Folders and Files.
 - client: Contains the main python file which connects all the controllers together and communicates to the server on behalf of the controllers.